wildonion/uniXerr/core/ayoub/coiniXerr/README.md

 # 🕊️ Hoopoe Social Musiem RTPs (Real-time Transport Protocols)

-Hoopoe is a p2p based Music Platform in which Hoopoers Live in the Same Area Can Hoop and Share their Playlists with each Others.
+Hoopoe is a gRPC and MQ based Music Platform in which Hoopoers Live in the Same Area Can Hoop and Share their Playlists with each Others.

 ### 📌 WIP

-* hoopoe musiem streaming

-* dockerizing, k8s-ing and ci/cd in app.sh
+* HAProxy, dockerizing, k8s-ing and ci/cd in `app.sh`

 * coniXerr wallet (walleXerr) in yew to build a wasm file using rafael runtime build() method like cloudflare and shuttle runtime to load the wasm file in js